gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Benchmark _Milestone_1_Final_Draft.md

 ## Project Completion

-The student comprehensively describes what measures will be used to calculate project success and how they were made; information and justifications are accurate and appropriate.
-The student examines account completion criteria, assumptions and constraints (including their reasons, sources, and impact on implementation), as well as explicit goals that must be attained, including their relative importance and how to assess them.
-Extensive evidence, details and examples are provided.

 **Completion Criteria:**

 1. **Accuracy**: The system consistently and accurately detects and measures vehicle speeds within a specified tolerance (±5%).